 A: If you read this article, you will realize the answer already!
 Thanks for reading.

-Q: How to increase oxygen in fish tank label in fish tank?
+Q: How to increase oxygen in a fish tank label in a fish tank?

 Knowing the functions of air pumps and whether or not your tank’s inhabitants need them to survive surely sheds light on the necessity of an air pump.
 So now you tell me, do I need an air pump for my fish tank?
 Let me assume your answer.
 It depends on my tank’s fish, plants, and the filters I am using.

 That’s right.
 Although the addition of an air pump is great, it doesn’t harm anything if we don’t install any air pumps unless your tank is facing a lack of oxygen.
 So look for the signs of lack of oxygen.
 If you see any, don’t give a second thought to investing in an air pump.